eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ## The Runoff Assumptions

-This model essentially turns voters from robots, patient enough to thoughtfully evaluate and vote for all candidates, into messy humans who are often misinformed, fatigued, or otherwise unable to know which candidates would actually make them happiest.
+This model essentially turns voters from robots, patient enough to thoughtfully evaluate and vote for all candidates, into messy, "[satisficing](https://en.wikipedia.org/wiki/Satisficing)" humans who are often misinformed, fatigued, or otherwise unable to know which candidates would actually make them happiest.
 We would like to know how much of a difference a delayed runoff, with reduced cognitive load from there being just two finalists, can make in the overall accuracy of the election compared to a more granular system like STAR being used for a single-round election, taking in that poor data to perform an automatic runoff.

 My hypothesis was that the runoff step can act as a corrective mechanism for misinformed and ignorant voters in the primary step, whereas the more complex single-round mechanism suffers from the previously mentioned "garbage in, garbage out" issues.